Your CV Sucks, do Something!

 Design schools are almost ready for diploma ceremonies and all students are completing their portfolios and CVs.

-I am sure you are asking yourself the reason of my negative thoughts about your CVs, to make it easy I’ll try to list all problems I saw reading most of your CVs.
+I am sure you are asking yourself the reason of my negative thoughts about your CVs, to make it easier I’ll try to list all problems I saw reading most of your CVs.

 We have to do something!